If you have a story to tell but think voices like yours aren’t heard…

 The Academy offers three courses, covering three different genres: Fiction, Non-fiction, and Writing for Children.

-Beginning the week of January 18, 2021, the courses will run remotely for 6 weeks, with weekly live-streamed tutorials and access to other course materials.
+Applications will re-open on July 5th 2021 for October 4th start date.
+The courses will run remotely for 6 weeks, with weekly live-streamed tutorials and access to other course materials.
 Additional on-demand masterclasses cover the fundamentals of publishing as a business, and you’ll be supported by a mentor throughout.

 Your backstage pass